-The Aboriginal family intervention project aims to train and support family mentors who will be able to assess needs, identify required services, negotiate documented care plans, and provide on-going monitoring and review of clients, their household members and extended family group.
+The Aboriginal Family Intervention Project aimed to train and support family mentors who would be able to assess needs, identify required services, negotiate documented care plans, and provide on-going monitoring and review of clients, their household members and extended family group.

 This project was designed to: